DenisPavlov/work_project/actual/readme.md

 Camel in action
 -----------------------
-3.4 Transforming with data formats
+3.4.4  Using Camel’s JSON data format

 topjava
 -----------------------